jvta/AzureVM/README.md

 ### Pre-requisites

 The following resources are presumed to already exist prior to your deployment:
-* VNet and subnet
+* VNet and subnet - mandatory
-* Storage account for boot diagnostics to reference
 * Load Balancer - if required
 * NSG - if required
 * RSV - if required
 * AD Domain - if using Domain Join extension
 * DSC configurations - if using DSC extension
 * Log Analytics Workspace - if using OMS extension
-* Key Vault (optional - recommended repository for all sensitive input parameters)
+* Key Vault - optional but recommended repository for all sensitive input parameters

 >**NOTE:**
 >